Designed by Lewis Aquatech Pools in Chantilly, Virginia, this pool has received much praise from both the pool industry and the public.

 This all-tile mosaic pool features a Greek Key border on all the steps, benches, and the floor.
 The center of the pool is adorned with a mosaic wreath, featuring the letter N.

-A Baja shelf is an expansive shallow-water step that serves as an entry point into a swimming pool.
-Typically, the shelf is submerged 8-16 inches, it serves as a functional addition to residential pools for bathers of all ages.
+A Baja shelf is an expansive shallow-water step that provides a convenient entry point into a swimming pool.
+With a typical depth of 8-16 inches, it serves as a functional addition to residential pools for bathers of all ages.